Here’s what’s wrong with traditional HCl Challenges (and what to do instead)Feb 22, 2021

 By this logic, somebody undertaking Wright’s Challenge who experiences warmth after just 1 capsule, under his instructions could be proclaimed “sufficient” and no use of HCl would be indicated for that individual.

 But the reality is that your mucosa should be able to tolerate at least 2 capsules of acid at this dose without warmth.
-And indeed, if warmth is experienced at these low doses, rather than indicate the acid levels are sufficient, instead what we may conclude is that the mucosa is damaged and in need of healing before we can get any kind of an accurate read.
+And indeed, if warmth is experienced at these low doses, rather than indicate the acid levels are sufficient, instead what we may conclude is that the mucosa is damaged and in need of healing before we could even get any kind of an accurate read.

 How likely is it that you have a damaged mucosa?